aleesteele/my-website-v2/_posts/2020-03-09-on-protests-revolutions-and-empire-notes-on-end.md

 ---
 layout: post-blog
-title: Notes on the American Empire
+title: 'Publication: Notes on the (American) Empire'
 date: 2020-03-09 23:00:00 +0000

 ---